protrolium/tvision-bootstrap/README.md

 ### Usage

-included in this template are the core Bootstrap css/js files.
+included in this repository are the core Bootstrap css/js files.
 <br>
 in addition, custom.css and additional jQuery scripts that were used are also included.